Exploiting Contextual Structure to Generate Useful Auxiliary Tasks: Results and Discussion

 \section{Results and Discussion}

 Figure \ref{fig:results} presents the results from our experiments, which highlight several interesting properties of the auxiliary task set developed by TaskExplore.
 Firstly, in Figure \ref{fig:results}a, we see that our approach which simultaneously learns to solve auxiliary tasks with a behavior policy $\epsilon$-greedy on the given task does not adversely affect performance on the given task.
-By contrast, performance on the given task deteriorates when using a random behavior policy, highlighting the relevance of directed exploration.
+However, performance on the given task deteriorates when using a random behavior policy, highlighting the relevance of directed exploration.

 Intuitively, learning with a random behavior policy gathers more diverse experiences which should benefit multiple auxiliary tasks more than the experience gathered during directed exploration.
-However, our results in \ref{fig:results}b show that the auxiliary tasks developed by TaskExplore maximally leverage that constrained experience and actually perform better than when using a random behavior policy.
+However, our results in \ref{fig:results}b show that the auxiliary tasks developed by TaskExplore maximally leverage that constrained experience and actually performs better than when using a random behavior policy.
 This is because the generated tasks are contextually similar to the given task and share similar underlying exploration requirements.

 Figure \ref{fig:exploration} presents further insights into this phenomenon.
+It shows a sample exploration heatmap of a single complete run of our experiment learning the food preparation task with random and epsilon-greedy behaviour policies.
+In the first episode both behaviour policies explore widely, however as learning progresses the epsilon-greedy policy leads to more directed and constrained experiences that focuses on the Kitchen exploration zone.
+The random behaviour policy on the other hand still explores widely, not paying much attention to the kitchen exploration zone it needs to be focusing on to make progress on relevant auxiliary tasks.

 Finally, the results in \ref{fig:results}b show that developing a curriculum of randomly sampled tasks from the general distribution space of possible tasks in the environment cannot leverage directed exploration experience as well as auxiliary tasks developed by TaskExplore.